ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_conditionals.rst

 .. _when_with_reuse:

-Conditionals with re-use
+Conditionals with reuse
 ------------------------

-You can use conditionals with re-usable tasks files, playbooks, or roles.
-Ansible executes these conditional statements differently for dynamic re-use (includes) and for static re-use (imports).
-See :ref:`playbooks_reuse` for more information on re-use in Ansible.
+You can use conditionals with reusable tasks files, playbooks, or roles.
+Ansible executes these conditional statements differently for dynamic reuse (includes) and for static reuse (imports).
+See :ref:`playbooks_reuse` for more information on reuse in Ansible.

 .. _conditional_imports: